 - Check power connection.
 Believe it or not, one of the most common issues is finding the opening motor unplugged.
 Find out where the motor is plugged in and ensure that it has been plugged in all the way.

 - Check the electrical system.
-This is a little more technical and hands on but it’s possible that the circuit breaker, fuse, or GFCI has been tripped or burnt out.
+This is a little more technical and hands-on but it’s possible that the circuit breaker, fuse, or GFCI has tripped or burnt out.
 Locate and inspect your circuit breaker for any trips, if other parts of the garage door are malfunctioning then you’ll most likely have to reset the breaker or GFCI.
-Replace any burnt out fuses.
+Replace any burnt-out fuses.
 Ensure that all wires are connected and match up.

 - Inspect motor.
 It can happen, but if your opening motor is no longer operational, there could be a chance that it has burnt itself out and will ultimately, need to be replaced.

-If you find that your garage door is still not responding or is acting strangely, check out (Why won’t my garage door won’t close?) for some useful tips on troubleshooting your garage door.
+If you find that your garage door is still not responding or is acting strangely, check out our article on troubleshooting your garage door for some useful tips on troubleshooting your garage door.

+Garage door or garage remote not working despite trying these methods?
+It may need a service or repair.
 Inspecting your garage door system can be quite a technical task and may require you to read an ancient manual filled with foreign transcripts that you are not familiar with – providing you remember where you last put it.
-At Gryphon Garage Doors, we have resources you can download and fully trained technicians who are available and dedicated to help with all technical questions and enquiries.